 This is the second article about the life of Walter S. Wood, an early resident of Morningside Heights in Wedgwood.

 In 1927 Walter Wood turned forty years old and he was going full-steam ahead with all of his varied businesses in the Morningside Heights plat of what is now part of Wedgwood.
 Walter’s city directory listing for 1928 gave his occupation as “real estate, fuel, building materials.”
 The Wood’s house number was 9428 25th Ave NE, so Walter had given his store/gas station the same number, 9428 Victory Way (Lake City Way.)
-In 1930 his store’s name was in the city directory for the first time, Morningside Service Station, listed as selling oil, gas and groceries.
+In 1930 his store’s name was in the city directory for the first time, Morningside Service Station, listed as selling oil, gas and groceries, plus wood and coal for home heating.
 Since we know that Walter was also serving as Justice of the Peace of Morningside Precinct and he held court right there in his store, it would be fair to say that Walter Wood was doing a real juggling act and trying to keep a lot of balls in the air.

 Walter Wood’s variety of activities to generate income may have been motivated by his inner drive to make something of himself, but it also was somewhat typical of the time period.
 Because of low wages and employment ups and downs, in the 1920s and 1930s people engaged in various fall-back strategies, such as growing some of their own food or making things to sell.

 In the 1920s what is now the Wedgwood neighborhood had not yet acquired that name.
 The first real estate development to be advertised was Morningside Heights, and for some time that became the name of the neighborhood.